srish-kumar/serverless-microservice/README.md

 ### Create a User Pool in AWS Cognito
 * Open the AWS Management Console and navigate to Amazon Cognito.
-* Choose “Create user pool”
+* Choose “Create user pool”.
+User pool is a pool of users who had signed up and can sign in.

 ![Create User Pool](./images/create_userpool.jpg)

 * Select options as shown below in the successive screens.
-* Configure sign-in experience
+* Configure sign-in experience.
+Choose sign-in with email.
+We want users to sign in with their email.
 ![Configure sign-in](./images/configure_signin.jpg)

-* Configure security requirements
+* Configure security requirements.
+Choose "Custom" password policy and uncheck all password requirements, just for testing purpose.
+Disable MFA.
+Leave account recovery options default.
 ![Configure security](./images/configure_security.jpg)

-* Configure sign-up experience
+* Configure sign-up experience.
+Leave all default selections.
 ![Configure sign-up](./images/configure_signup.jpg)

-* Configure message delivery
+* Configure message delivery.
+Choose Email provider as "Send email with Cognito".
+For production SES is recommended as Cognito can only sent 50 email/day.
 ![Configure message](./images/configure_message.jpg)

-* Integrate your app
+* Integrate your app.
+Provide a user pool name.
+Choose "Use the Cognito Hosted UI".
+It will allow to use a pre-built UI for sign up, sign in and recover password.
+  Choose Cognito domain to use the hosted UI and provide a domain prefix.
+To use a custom domain, you will have to set it up in Route 53.
 ![Integrate app1](./images/integrate_app_1.jpg)
+* Povide app client name.
+You can have many client apps like web, mobile client apps, connected to the same user pool.
+Provide callback url, where user will be redirected after sign in.
 ![Integrate app2](./images/integrate_app_2.jpg)
+* Select all authentication flows.
 ![Integrate app3](./images/integrate_app_3.jpg)

 * Review and create